jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 - **Language-Agnostic:** Flet supports multiple languages, starting with Python and upcoming support for Go, C#, and others.
 - **Deliver to Any Device:** Deploy Flet apps as web apps, standalone desktop apps for Windows, macOS, and Linux, or as PWAs for mobile devices.

-### License
 The project is licensed under the Apache-2.0 license, allowing for open-source usage and modification.

-### Documentation
+Documentation
 - [Creating Flet apps in Python](https://flet.dev/docs/guides/python/getting-started)
 - [Controls reference](https://flet.dev/docs/controls)

-### Getting Started
+Getting Started
 To run a sample "Counter" app in Python with Flet:
 1. Install the `flet` module using `pip install flet`.
 2. Run the program with `python counter.py`.
 3. Experience the app in a native OS window, providing an alternative to Electron.

-### Conclusion

 Flet is a powerful framework that simplifies the development of real-time applications in Python, offering a straightforward architecture, multi-platform delivery options, and language-agnostic support.

 Its inclusion of Flutter for UI design and ease of deployment make it a versatile choice for developers looking to create interactive apps without extensive frontend knowledge.

 {{< /details >}}